UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_run.rst

 ##############################################

 For more interactiveness you can run IJulia.
-Like for python it is possible to run a Julia in a notebook, i.e. in a web interface with possibility of inline figures and debugging.
+Like for Python it is possible to run a Julia in a notebook, i.e. in a web interface with possibility of inline figures and debugging.
 An easy way to do this is to load the python module as well.
 In shell:

 .. code-block:: sh